peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 **Returns:**

-* Either <code>true</code> if the given arbitrary-precision numbers have the same exponent, they both are not-a-number (NaN), or they both are infinity (positive, negative, or both); otherwise, <code>false</code>.
+* Either <code>true</code> if the specified arbitrary-precision numbers have the same exponent, they both are not-a-number (NaN), or they both are infinity (positive, negative, or both); otherwise, <code>false</code>.

 ### Trim